pikhosh/docs/docs/quickstart.md

 # Quickstart

+Holy smokes you're here!
+Let's do this.
+We're going to be short on words and quick on code in this quickstart.

 ## 1. Add dependencies

 First, add Isar to your project.
 Add the following packages to your `pubspec.yaml`.
 Always use the latest version.